 - Handle on the rear cover provide ease of adjusting the angle and height of the computer as an inclusive design feature

 - A large connector cover in the rear brings both ease of cable management and perfect insulation at the same time

 - Simple yet effective rear cover design allows effective heat sink while making it easy to clean

 SURECCO TABLE SYSTEM

-This table was designed for Surecco, a high quality furniture manufacturer in Hangzhou.
-The design showcases simple complexity concept that features a unique leg-top construction and leg assembly.
+This table was designed for Surecco, a high-quality furniture manufacturer in Hangzhou.
+The design showcases a simplicity-complexity concept that features a unique leg-top construction and leg assembly.
 The leg is almost invisible from a certain angle to make the table look floating.
-The actual table top is made of Canadian Maple.
+The actual tabletop is made of Canadian Maple.
 Each table carries my signature and the brand of the table.

 MAKO ROBOTIC ARM

-I was commissioned to develop the design language for the new robotic arm for robot-assisted surgery for MAKO Surgical Corporation (now a Stryker company).
-Followed by a thorough design language development process for new product brand – Quadro, four concepts for the main unit was presented.
-I spent more time designing the robotic arm that houses 7-degree movement and few versions of prototypes were built.
-The project was discontinued when MAKO was acquired by Stryker Corporation.
+I was commissioned to develop the robotic arm’s design language for robot-assisted surgery for MAKO Surgical Corporation (now a Stryker company).
+First, design language development process for the new product brand – Quadro.
+Four concepts for the main unit were created based on the design language and a robotic arm featuring 7-degree of freedom was developed.
+The project was discontinued when Stryker Corporation acquired MAKO